ankane/median.sql/README.md

 # Median.sql

-Adds a median function to PostgreSQL.
+Adds a median function to Postgres

 Found on [postgresonline.com](http://www.postgresonline.com/journal/archives/67-Build-Median-Aggregate-Function-in-SQL.html) in a comment by Mike.